-is a reinterpretation of maxmin problem where objective is replaced by $-V{G,S}^{}\left(C,b\right)$.
+is a reinterpretation of maxmin problem where objective is replaced by $-V{G,S}^(C,b)$ .
+The minmin problem is similarly a reinterpretation of the maxmax problem.

-We now discuss three applications where maxmin (or, equivalently, minmax) information design problems have been motivated and studied; in each application, players have prior information.
+We now discuss three applications where maxmin information design problems have been motivated and studied; in each application, players have prior information.
 First, Carroll (2016) considers the problem of bilateral trade where he wants to know the worst possible gains from trade for a given distribution over the known private values of a buyer and a seller.
 If we picked the worst equilibrium we could always support no trade with probability one, so instead he considers the best equilibrium.
 This is equivalent to having an information designer pick an information structure to maximize the inefficiency of trade anticipating that the buyer and seller will play an equilibrium that minimizes inefficiency (i.e., maximizes the gains from trade).

-Second, Goldstein and Huang (2016) and Inostroza and Pavan (2017) consider a global game models of regime change, and the problem of an information designer trying to minimize the probability of regime change.
+Second, Inostroza and Pavan (2017) consider global game models of regime change, and the problem of an information designer trying to minimize the probability of regime change (they are motivated by the design of stress tests to minimize the probability of a run on a bank).
+What information should the information designer send - as a function of the state and players' initial information - to minimize the probability of a run (they call this scenario "discriminatory" because the information designer can condition on players' prior information)?
 As in Carroll's bilateral trade problem, the problem is not interesting if the designer is able to pick the equilibrium as well as the information structure: in this case, he can prevent the possibility of inefficient outcomes by creating common knowledge of payoffs and picking the good equilibrium.
-To make the problem interesting, they study the maxmin problem.
-While Goldstein and Huang (2016) restrict attention to a simple class of threshold disclosure rules without elicitation, Inostroza and Pavan (2017) allow for general disclosure with and without elicitation.
-Note that our description of maxmin information design above considered the omniscient case, where the designer could condition on the players' prior information, but Goldstein and Huang (2016) and Inostroza and Pavan (2017) are considering environments where the players' information is private, so the definition of the maxmin information design would have to be suitably adapted.
+To make the problem interesting, they then study the maxmin problem.

-Finally, a literature on robustness to incomplete information (Kajii and Morris (1997)) can be understood as an information design problem.
+Finally, a literature on robustness to incomplete information (Kajii and Morris (1997)) can be understood as an information design problem with adverserial equilibrium selection.
 We will give an example to illustrate this connection.
 We will consider a slightly adapted version of the incomplete information investment game discussed earlier with payoffs: